Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Discussion and Practical Implications

-To improve compliance, proposed solutions focus on minimizing and obfuscating personal data stored on-chain while preserving data subject rights.
-Privacy-preserving techniques such as homomorphic encryption, secure MPC, and ZK proofs enable validation and computation without disclosing personal data on-chain and are therefore widely accepted.
+Confidential computing approaches based on TEEs offer a more and in practice more deployable alternative by enabling secure processing of sensitive data, including identity-related workloads or custodial wallet operations \cite{sabanic2025confidential, anasuri2023confidential, sitouah2026enabling}.
+Nevertheless, TEEs reintroduce trust dependencies on specific hardware vendors, which may undermine self-sovereignty objectives—particularly in scenarios where the TEE supply chain becomes concentrated or monopolized.
 In contrast, reversible encryption remains risky due to potential key exposure, while irreversible hashing occupies a gray area because of transaction traceability, necessitating safeguards such as one-time values when used in notarial contexts \cite{lyons2018blockchain}.
-Complementary approaches address data subject rights by aggregating personal information---using mechanisms such as Merkle trees or private blockchains that anchor aggregated data to public chains---and by enabling rectification through mutable encryption and controlled update mechanisms, including Chameleon hashes, which allow data modification without compromising integrity \cite{neri2015does, lima2018blockchain, sitouah2025blockchain}.

-Additional challenges arise from the fact that certain PETs are optional rather than mandatory, limiting the effective application of pseudonymization and anonymization for providers and privileged users.
+Complementary approaches address data subject rights by aggregating personal information~---~using mechanisms such as Merkle trees or private blockchains that anchor aggregated data to public chains---and by enabling rectification through mutable encryption and controlled update mechanisms, including Chameleon hashes, which allow data modification without compromising integrity \cite{neri2015does, lima2018blockchain, sitouah2025blockchain}.
+Additional challenges arise from the fact that certain PETs are optional in the regulation rather than mandatory, limiting the effective application of pseudonymization and anonymization for providers and privileged users.
 Moreover, insufficient attention is given to critical functionalities such as recovery mechanisms \cite{bochnia2024long, woo2016improving, singh2021private}, untraceability of credential usage \cite{sitouah2024untraceable, 11260514, podda2025impact}, and transparency with verifiable accountability \cite{kutylowski2025pseudonymization}.
-Our analysis identifies gaps and constraints in order to provide a balanced evaluation and formulate recommendations aligned with SSI principles in the context of eIDAS 2.0 and the EUDIW.
-The conducted SLR also reveals significant academic gaps in the investigation of other SSI aspects, which are summarized in the bar graph in Fig. \ref{Graphical representation of research interest on eIDAS 2.0}, according to the SSI principles defined in \cite{9858139}.